-Attach flexible markers, in a vertical position, to the last post of each guardrail terminal using two pipe bracket holders spaced 24 inches apart.
+Attach flexible markers, in a vertical position, to the first post of each parallel guardrail terminal using two pipe bracket holders spaced 24 inches apart.
 Attach to wooden guardrail posts with wood screws and to steel guardrail posts with hex bolts.
+Attach flexible markers in the same manner to the "P.T." post of Controlled Release Terminals.